 How is the Conforming Loan Limit Determined?

-This is good news for organizations with U.S. transferees or assignees who are hoping to purchase a home in the United States.
+This is good news for organisations with US transferees or assignees who are hoping to purchase a home in the United States.
 An increase in the conforming loan limit means employees can borrow an additional $79,000 without requiring a jumbo loan, which is typically more difficult to qualify for and requires more documentation than a conforming loan.

 A high-cost area is a location in which 115% of the local median home value exceeds the conforming loan limit.
 In these high-cost areas, the conforming loan limit can go up to a ceiling of $1,089,300 (150% of $726,200).